-Muslim Arabs conquered Palestine from Byzantines and subsequently arabised and islamised; Umayyads in Damascus (661 – 750) transformed Jerusalem, which became the third holiest Islamic city, and built the Haram al-Sharif, including the Dome of the Rock and the Aqsa Mosque; built Ramla as capital.
-Under the Abbassids in Baghdad (750 – 969), the Fatimids in Cairo (969 – 1073), and the Saljuqs in Damascus (1073- 1098), Palestine continued to flourish and Jerusalem was a centre for Islamic pilgrimage and learning.
+Muslim Arabs conquered Palestine from Byzantines and subsequently arabised and islamised the local population.
+The Umayyads in Damascus (661–750) transformed Jerusalem, which became the third holiest Islamic city, and built the Haram al-Sharif, including the Dome of the Rock and the Aqsa Mosque.
+They built Ramla as the capital of Palestine.
+Under the Abbassids in Baghdad (750–969), the Fatimids in Cairo (969–1073), and the Saljuqs in Damascus (1073-1098), Palestine continued to flourish and Jerusalem was a centre for Islamic pilgrimage and learning.

 The Crusaders (Franks) conquered Palestine in 1099, followed by a process of colonization; Jerusalem was sacked and its population massacred; the Latin Kingdom of Jerusalem was established, along with military orders to protect it; the Franks established many cities, rural settlements, castles, churches, monasteries and industrial installations.

 The Ayyubids, following their predecessors the Zangids, waged a ‘holy war’ against the Crusader states in the Levant.
-After Salah al-Din defeated the Crusaders at the Battle of Hittin in 1187, he recovered Palestine and Jerusalem; restoration and consecration of Islamic holy sites in Jerusalem; revival of Islamic art and architecture; surrender of Jerusalem to the Crusaders by al-Kamil within a peace treaty in 1229; recapture of Jerusalem by the Khawarizmians in 1244.
+After Salah al-Din defeated the Crusaders at the Battle of Hittin in 1187.
+Salah al-Din recovered Palestine and Jerusalem, restored and consecrated Islamic holy sites in Jerusalem, and revival of Islamic art and architecture.
+Jerusalem was surrendered to the Crusaders by al-Kamil in a peace treaty in 1229.
+It was recaptured by the Khawarizmians in 1244.

-The Mamluks, who overthrew the Ayyubids, ruled Palestine from Cairo; they defeated Mongols at the decisive battle of ‘Ain Jalut near Nazareth, in 1260.
-Baybars recaptured most of Palestine from the Crusaders by the time of his death in 1277; Mamluks were great patrons of the arts and sponsored a large number of religious and secular buildings, constructed in a distinctive style, and established an extensive network of khans (caravanserais) and postal stations, linked by a network of roads and bridges; Jerusalem became a centre of Muslim pilgrimage and learning.
+The Mamluks, overthrew the Ayyubids and ruled Palestine from Cairo.
+In 1260 they defeated the Mongols at the decisive battle of ‘Ain Jalut [near Nazareth].
+By the time of Baybars’ death in 1277, he had recaptured most of Palestine from the Crusaders.
+The Mamluks were great patrons of the arts and sponsored a large number of religious and secular buildings, constructed in a distinctive style.
+They also established an extensive network of khans (caravanserais) and postal stations, linked by a network of roads and bridges.
+Jerusalem was further confirmed as a centre of Muslim pilgrimage and learning.